top of page

 After two full years of our lives being on hold due to COVID, a lot of us were hoping the pandemic was finally over.
 Then we could finally return to a sense of normal.
 But now, many of us are struggling with anxiety as we wait to find out how the new Omicron variant changes things.
 You might be thinking, “We had finally gotten a vaccine and treatments... wasn’t it supposed to be over by now?!”
 Two years lost to a pandemic already... are we going to have another year with this?

-I’ve been listening to the news outlets trying to stay informed on what’s coming.
+I’ve been listening to the news outlets trying to stay informed on what’s coming during the pandemic.
 And I would be lying if I said the constant changing of information wasn’t giving me some anxiety.

 I find that my mind starts to wander into the abyss of worries and, frankly, negativity.
 I’ve been SO ready to go on hikes.
 At least without being terrified of catching the virus if we pass too closely by other hikers on the trail.
 Even as introverted and socially anxious as I can be, I’m missing things like conventions and events.
 I want to go to art galleries to look at art and eat fancy cheese and wine!
 Or movie theaters!
 For two years, my husband and I have been so careful, and I miss being young and doing stuff.
 But I can only imagine the anxiety is worse for those in our community with compromised immune systems.
 And for medical staff around the world.